Military engineering vehicle: 1918-1939

-Early World War Two
+Early World War II

-Once World War Two had begun, the development of armoured vehicles for use by engineers in the field was accelerated under Delaney's direction.
+Once World War II had begun, the development of armoured vehicles for use by engineers in the field was accelerated under Delaney's direction.
 The EBE rapidly developed an assault bridge carried on a modified Covenanter tank capable of deploying a 24-ton tracked load capacity bridge (Class 24) that could span gaps of 30 feet.
 However, it did not see service in the British armed forces, and all vehicles were passed onto Allied forces such as Australia and Czechoslovakia.

 A Class 30 design superseded the Class 24 with no real re-design, simply the substitution of the Covenanter tank with a suitably modified Valentine.

 As tanks in the war got heavier, a new bridge capable of supporting them was developed.
 A heavily modified Churchill used a single-piece bridge mounted on a turret-less tank and was able to lay the bridge in 90 seconds; this bridge was able to carry a 60-ton tracked or 40-ton wheeled load.

-Late World War 2: Hobart's 'Funnies' and D-Day
+Late World War II: Hobart's 'Funnies' and D-Day

 Hobart's Funnies were a number of unusually modified tanks operated during the Second World War by the 79th Armoured Division of the British Army or by specialists from the Royal Engineers.
 They were designed in light of problems that more standard tanks experienced during the amphibious Dieppe Raid, so that the new models would be able to overcome the problems of the planned Invasion of Normandy.
 These tanks played a major part on the Commonwealth beaches during the landings.
 They were forerunners of the modern combat engineering vehicle and were named after their commander, Major General Percy Hobart.

 Hobart's unusual, specialized tanks, nicknamed "funnies", included: